 Loads of people study because they’re told to, like by a parent or professor.
 But only a few are driven by an unquenchable thirst for knowledge.
 Some even find reading books a downright blast.

 I can still hear that age-old question echoing in my memory from my school days, “will this be on the test?” in engineering classes.

 This question exposes the flaws in our education system.
 You only bother to learn material if you’re promised an “A” grade, so it’s no surprise you never learn anything truly meaningful this way, like mastering a jump shot.

 Young Elon was a total bookworm.
 His younger brother Kimbal recalls how Elon would plow through books, reading for hours on end and sometimes finishing two in a day.

 I believe reading is one of the best ways to escape the confines of everyday life.
 You can whisk yourself away from suburban monotony to the vastness of outer space.
 That’s when your imagination can truly soar.

 That’s exactly what little Elon did.
 He devoured countless sci-fi books, his favorite being “Hitchhikers Guide to the Galaxy.”
 He once said about the book,

 “It taught me that the tough thing is figuring out what questions to ask, but that once you do that, the rest is really easy.”

-When people ask him how he learned to build rockets, he simply replies with, “I read books.”
+When asked how he learned to build rockets, his response is simply, “I read books.”
+How badass is that?!